Knotx/knotx/documentation/src/main/wiki/FallbackHandling.md

       {{#if _result}}<h2>{{_result.count}}</h2>{{/if}}
 </knotx-snippet>
 ```

 ### Static markup fallback (per snippet)
-To render an static markup instead of your failed snippet:
+To render a static markup instead of your failed snippet:
 1. create a fallback snippet with `data-knotx-fallback-id` attribute
 2. point to it in your snippet
 ```